Kapelianovych/rezet-test/README.md

 yarn start
 ```

-Last command builds and optimizes code and starts server on `http://localhost:3000`.
+Last command install all dependencies, builds and optimizes code and starts server on `http://localhost:3000`.